aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheAutoReadWriteSplittingPlugin.md

 As with the Read/Write Splitting Plugin, a `Statement` or `ResultSet` is internally bound to the database connection that was active when it was created.
 If automatic routing switches the connection, statements created before the switch continue to use the previous connection.
 Create new `Statement`/`ResultSet` objects after a routing change.
 See [General plugin limitations](./UsingTheReadWriteSplittingPlugin.md#general-plugin-limitations) for more detail.

-### Batch and unparseable statements
+### Callable and unparseable statements

-If a statement cannot be parsed (or carries no SQL text, such as `Statement#executeBatch`), no parse result is available and the plugin falls back to keeping the query on the writer to be safe.
+If a statement's SQL cannot be parsed, no parse result is available and the plugin falls back to keeping the query on the writer to be safe.
+A common example is a `CallableStatement` that invokes a stored procedure: the driver sees only the call escape sequence (for example `{call get_order_summary(?)}`), not the statements executed inside the procedure, so it cannot determine whether the call only reads data.
+Such calls therefore run on the writer, even if the procedure is read-only.
+The same fallback applies to any statement that carries no parseable SQL text.

 ### Inherited limitations